diegonmarcos/L-ecole-42/0.Tools/README.md

 ### Tester - Memory Leak
 - AddressSanitizer (ASan)
 - Valgrind
-- <details> <summary>More</summary>
+  - Flag = -g | valgrind ./a.out
-Valgrind is a powerful tool for detecting memory errors and leaks in your programs.
+  - <details> <summary>More</summary> Valgrind is a powerful tool for detecting memory errors and leaks in your programs.
 Here's a breakdown of how to use it:

 **1. Compile Your Program with Debugging Information**